 Visit the remarkable remains of king Asen’s Fortress and church from 13-th century, located on a picturesque hill in the Rhodope Mountains.
 Explore the famous Bachkovo Monastery, second largest in Bulgaria, founded in 1083.
 Optional easy walk in the nearby Red Wall nature reserve.See more

 Plovdiv is the oldest still living city in Europe continuously inhabited since 6000 years BC.
 Famous historical monuments include the Roman Stadium, the Ancient Theatre, the charming Old Town and more.
 Plovdiv is a spectacular city combining millennia of history, unique laid back atmosphere and natural beauties including the picturesque six hills, the peaceful Maritsa River and the mystical Rhodope Mountains nearby.
 With all this above it’s not by accident that most Bulgarians and foreign visitors consider the city as the most beautiful in the country.

-In 2019 Plovdiv will be the first Bulgarian city chosen to become European capital of culture.
+Plovdiv is the 2019 European capital of culture and the first Bulgarian city to be awarded the title.
 Situated in Central Bulgaria Plovdiv is an ideal destination for a centre based holiday to discover the other landmarks of the country as well.
 If you are fortunate to spend some of your holiday in Plovdiv and you are planning to see the area or the country we would be pleased to assist you with your choice and to offer you a list of guided one day trips, private tours and transfers that we organize from Plovdiv.
 If you would like a different customized tour, please don’t hesitate to contact us as well.
 We will design a trip according to your special wishes.

 Walk around 45 m high rock bridges named the Wonderful Bridges, situated at 1450 m. a. s. l. in the heart of the mystical Rhodope Mountains.
 On the way visit the impressive Asen’s Fortress from 13-th century and the second largest Bachkovo Monastery, founded in 11-th century.See more